 But Linda left her choral training behind when she set off to college in upstate NY and found herself fronting a folk-rock cover band, SILVER SHADOW, all while playing her one guitar, a 12-string acoustic Epiphone.
 (The band: Linda, vocals and guitar; Joe Sitomer, lead guitar; Larry Doyle, bass; Steve "Boogs" Schoenbach, drums.)
 Covering songs from The Eagles to Joni Mitchell to David Bromberg and more, Silver Shadow played a range of venues in the Binghamton and Johnson City area, including the university itself.

-Post-college and back downstate in the NY Metro area, Linda landed solo gigs with her 12-string guitar at an array of wine-and-cheese clubs.
-Linda branched out over the next number of years to form the trio CHOICE, along with Peggy Rodrigues on jazz guitar and Lisa Deuel on flute and piano, and began incorporating her original music into their set lists.
-CHOICE played a wide range of places across Manhattan, Brooklyn and Long Island, from coffeehouses, to bars, to events for social justice.
-But after a few years, Lisa moved out of state, leaving Linda and Peggy to become SUSSMAN & RODRIGUES.
-The duo played mostly Linda's originals at numerous bars and restaurants in the NY Metro area as well as larger events including the Brooklyn Pride Festival and concerts in support of the women's movement.
+Post-college and back downstate in the NY Metro area, Linda landed solo gigs with her faithful 12-string at what was then a plethora of wine-and-cheese clubs before reaching out to two other musicians and forming the women's trio CHOICE, with Peggy Rodrigues on jazz guitar and Lisa Deuel on flute and piano.
+The trio began incorporating Linda's original music into their sets and played a wide range of venues across Manhattan, Brooklyn and Long Island, from coffeehouses to bars to events for social justice.
+CHOICE had a great run for a number of years before Lisa went south for the warmer climate, leaving Linda and Peggy to recast as SUSSMAN & RODRIGUES.
+The duo moved forward with a mix of covers and Linda's originals, playing in the NY Metro area to audiences of all sizes, from listening rooms in NYC to large events such as Brooklyn Pride and concerts in support of the women's movement.